JacquesCarette/Drasil/wiki/Contributor's-Guide.md

 ### What it *means* to Develop Drasil

-First, recall that Drasil is a software generation framework.
+Drasil is a software generation framework.
 As such, developing Drasil means developing a tool for generating software.
 This is like developing a compiler, except the target output is not executable code, but a complete software project with human-readable comments, documentation, build scripts, and whatever else you might find in a git repo.
-Drasil's development is navigated through a series of [physics-focused software projects](https://jacquescarette.github.io/Drasil/#Sec:Examples) (i.e., scientific software artifacts).
+Drasil's development has been driven by a series of [physics-focused software projects](https://jacquescarette.github.io/Drasil/#Sec:Examples) (i.e., scientific software artifacts), but the Drasil approach is suitable for any well-understood domain.

 Developing Drasil can mean one of two things (or both):